chaalpritam/x402-resource/README.md

 ## How x402 Works

-It's built on **thirdweb Nexus** - a hosted proxy that makes the 402 status code actually work on any API.
+The system uses a hosted proxy, enabling the 402 status code to function for payments on any API.

 ### If you're building an API